konflux-ci/e2e-tests/tests/konflux-demo/README.md

-# KONFLUX demo test
+# KONFLUX Demo test

+### Description
+This test simulates typical user scenario (creation of Application, Component, build of a container image, testing it and releasing it).

+It is possible to run this test against "downstream" (deployed via scripts in [infra-deployments](https://github.com/redhat-appstudio/infra-deployments)) and "upstream" (deployed via scripts in [konflux-ci repository](https://github.com/konflux-ci/konflux-ci)) version of Konflux.

 ### Prerequisites for running the build scenario against your own cluster

+#### For downstream version of Konflux
-1. Fork https://github.com/redhat-appstudio-qe/hacbs-test-project and https://github.com/redhat-appstudio-qe/strategy-configs to your GitHub org (specified in `MY_GITHUB_ORG` env var)
+1. Fork https://github.com/redhat-appstudio-qe/hacbs-test-project to your GitHub org (specified in `MY_GITHUB_ORG` env var)
 2. Make sure the cluster you are about to run this test against is public (i.e. hosted on a public cloud provider)

-### Description
-This test simulates typical user scenario.
+#### For upstream version of Konflux
+1. Fork https://github.com/konflux-ci/testrepo to your GitHub org (specified in `MY_GITHUB_ORG` env var)
+2. Make sure the cluster you are about to run this test against is public (i.e. hosted on a public cloud provider)

 #### Test Steps
 1. Setup

 2. Test Scenario
    1. The application was created successfully
    2. The Component (default) Build finished successfully